LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 .. image:: /static/documentation/understanding_indicators15/indicator_15_3_1.png
    :align: center

-|trends.earth| allows the user to compute each of these subindicators in a
-spatially explicit way generating raster maps which are then integrated into a final SDG 15.3.1 indicator map and produces a table result reporting areas potentially improved and degraded for the area of analysis.
+LDMS allows the user to compute each of these subindicators in a spatially explicit way generating raster maps which are then integrated into a final SDG 15.3.1 indicator map and produces a table result reporting areas potentially improved and degraded for the area of analysis.